Aisling-C/DataScienceWork/CapstoneProject2/DiabetesPrevalence/README.md

 ==============================

 July 2021

 Springboard School of Data

-Author: Aisling Casey
+**Author**: Aisling Casey

-Mentor: Tommy Blanchard
+**Mentor**: Tommy Blanchard

-Overview: This project uses demographic data from the US Census to predict changes in diabetes prevalence values at the US county level.
+**Overview**: This project uses demographic data from the US Census to predict changes in diabetes prevalence values at the US county level.

-You can view a Tabelau dashboard of the project here: https://public.tableau.com/app/profile/aisling.casey/viz/Diabetes_Prevalence/USDiabetesPrevelance2004-2017
+**Start Here**: To get oriented with the project, first review the project proposal and other reports.

-To get oriented with the project, first review the project proposal and other reports.
+View the Tabelau dashboard of the project [here.](https://public.tableau.com/app/profile/aisling.casey/viz/Diabetes_Prevalence/USDiabetesPrevelance2004-2017)

 Project Organization
 ------------
     ├── README.md         	<- The top-level README for this project.
     │
     ├── reports             	<- Readable Reports (Start Here) │   ├── ProjectProposal 	<- Initial project proposal
     │   ├── FinalPresentation	<- Final Presentation on results
     │   ├── FinalReport    		<- Final report, problem identification through results & next steps
     │   └── ModelMetrics   		<- Final model report
     │
     ├── data		  	<- Note: Not available on github
     │   ├── external       		<- Data from external sources- namely, a US counties geography file │   ├── interim       		<- Intermediate data that has been transformed.
     │   ├── processed     		<- The final, canonical data sets for modeling.